Tunnel of Love (Bruce Springsteen song): History

 Engineer Toby Scott recorded "Tunnel of Love" in late June thru early July 1987, with Springsteen on all instruments, at his home studio in Rumson, New Jersey.
 All songs for a new, nameless album had been recorded by this time, with "Lucky Man" in the album sequence.
 Next, Scott was sent to an amusement park in Point Pleasant, New Jersey to record sounds of a family riding a roller coaster.
 Finally, several members of the E Street Band recorded instrumental tracks that Scott added, replacing Springsteen's.
 Roy Bittan played synthesizers, Nils Lofgren lead guitar, Max Weinberg drums, and Patti Scialfa provided backing vocals.
 "Tunnel of Love" became the title track of the album, replacing "Lucky Man", which was released as the b-side of the first single, "Brilliant Disguise".

 The song uses a fairground funhouse ride as a metaphor for marriage.
 The relationship described in the song has three principals - the singer, his wife, and all the things they are scared of.
 The singer feels that marriage should be simple ("man meets woman and they fall in love"), but recognizes that along the way the ride can become difficult and unpredictable.
 The characters in the song laugh when they see each other in the funhouse mirrors, but it is not clear if they are laughing out of humor, or laughing at each other in derision.
 The song notes that it is all too easy for two people to lose each other on the "funhouse ride" of marriage.

 The music of the song echoes the lyrics.
 The music is complex and has half of the E Street Band playing on the song.
 Lofgren's surging guitar sound has been likened to the sound of the bickering couple, and the percussion and synthesizer add to the carnival atmosphere.
 The chanted vocal bridge at 3:40 in the song borrows the melody from the bridge of the Moody Blues' song "New Horizons" (from their 1972 album Seventh Sojourn).

 The song was later released on the compilation album The Essential Bruce Springsteen.

-The aggregation of critics' lists at acclaimedmusic.net did not place this song in its list of the top 3000 songs of all time, but rated it as one of the 1980 songs "bubbling under" the top 3000.
-The song has also been listed as the #20 Best Rock and Roll single of all time by Jimmy Guterman in 1992 and as one of the 7500 most important songs from 1944 through 2000 by Bruce Pollock.
+The song has been listed as the #20 Best Rock and Roll single by Jimmy Guterman in 1992 and as one of the 7500 most important songs from 1944 through 2000 by Bruce Pollock.
 It was also ranked as the #10 single of 1987 by the Village Voice and the Single of the Year in 1987 by Rolling Stone.